 - The North American Lodge has a small cafeteria, but if you’re a foodie, you’ll want to eat at either the Lone Pine Bistro on the 2nd floor of Cascade Lodge or take the gondola up to Cliff House Bistro.

 - Combine tubing with a sightseeing ticket – that gives you access up the gondola to the aforementioned Cliff House Bistro.
 They have amazing cocktails and local craft beer there.
-And gorditas!

 You may also be interested in: